-All projects and health service related work should result in Divisional reports that must be submitted to the MMed Occ Med programme convener.
-Whenever possible, registrars are encouraged to publish research findings in academic journals.
-Where this is the case, appropriate acknowledgment of provincial and university affiliation is required.
-Co-authorship will be governed by standard conventions.
+All projects and health service related work should result in Divisional reports that must be submitted to the MMed programme convener.
+Registrars are encouraged to publish research findings in academic journals as part of their professional development.
 Close contact with the academic mentor or other relevant departmental staff is essential to ensure quality outputs.
-The Service Supervisor will be reminded about the importance of ensuring that registrars working on reports are acknowledged and named as authors.
+The Supervisor should ensure that the work of registrars is appropriately acknowledged.